xxxmoney/assetto-corsa-fan-control/README.md

 ## Setup final
 - After steps [Setup for Plugin](#setup-for-plugin) and [Setup for App](#setup-for-app), do this
-  - Open terminal run commands (make sure you in correct directory)
+  - Open terminal run commands (make sure you in correct directory - same directory as `pyproject.toml`)
     - `poetry install`
     - `poetry run dev`
-  - App will run in background (it should write stuff)
+  - App will run in terminal (it should write stuff periodically)
 - Continue with [Testing](#testing)

 ## Testing